Dallas Dog Bite Lawyer

 Our office represents people who have been injured by someone else's animal.
-Its never the animal's fault, its the owner, or person in charge of the animal who is responsible for the actions of the animal.
-People who own animals are responsible to recognize if their animal can escape their yard, or if they are dangerous, or if they are placing the animal in a situation that is dangerous to others.
+In the eyes of the law, it is not the animal's fault, it is the owner, or person in charge of the animal who is responsible for the actions of the animal.
+People who own animals are responsible for their animal.
+They are required to keep them from escaping their yards in cities.
+People are required to take special precautions for their animal if they have a past history of aggression, or biting other animals or people.
+Owners of animals are responsible for their animal's actions if they are placing the animal in a situation that is dangerous to others.

-If you have been injured by someone else's animal through no fault of your own, you likely need to speak to an attorney to determine if you need assistance in pursuing your claim.
+If you have been injured by someone else's animal through no fault of your own, you likely need to speak to a Dallas dog bite lawyer to determine if you need assistance in pursuing your claim.
 Some claims are small enough that you will not need an attorney.
-Larger cases, due to the stakes involved, should never be pursued or negotiated without an experienced lawyer helping you navigate the system of laws and insurance companies that may be involved in your case.
+Larger cases, due to the money involved, should never be pursued or negotiated without an experienced lawyer helping you navigate the system of laws and insurance companies that may be involved in your case.

 We offer free initial consultations to help you determine if you need the help of an attorney for the damage or injury done by the animal in question.

 Dog attacks can be extremely dangerous in some situations.
 A frightened or dominant dog can be ferocious, and do great harm to a human.
 Dog owners are responsible to keep his animal under control.
 In many cases, if their dog attacks another person, the owner is responsible for that attack.

 Literally millions of people are bitten by dogs in the US every year.
 One in six require medical care.
 You need to know what your rights are if you have outstanding bills due to an animal attack.